Prash-555-Man/Prash/README.md

 A Pen created on CodePen.io.
 Original URL: [https://codepen.io/Prashant-Deshmukh/pen/JjzxzYG](https://codepen.io/Prashant-Deshmukh/pen/JjzxzYG).

-This code shows that all the number is equivalent to the one after some steps of operation It ask's an password to show step and password is 2007
+This code shows that all the number is equivalent to the one after some steps of operation It ask's an password to show step. and password is 2007.